sahilseth/flowrdocs/source/rd/vignettes/build-pipes.md

 ## 1. Flow Definition

 Each row in this table refers to one step of the pipeline.
-It describes the resources used by this step and also its relationship with other steps.
-Especially, the step immediately prior to it.
+It describes the resources used by the step and also its relationship with other steps, especially, the step immediately prior to it.

 It is a tab separated file, with a minimum of 4 columns: